jfangrad/react-dropdown-aria/README.md

 | `value` | string | null | The value to be displayed in the dropdown (Required) |

 ### Groups Example
-Groups of items can also be implemented by pasing an object of the following for to the dropdown options prop:
+Groups of items can also be implemented by pasing an array of objects of the following form to the dropdown options prop:
 ```js
 <Dropdown
   ...